|Falcons to show off makeover in training camp|

-The four-win 2007 season led to a dramatic roster upheaval.
-Some of the team's biggest names were traded or released, including Warrick Dunn, DeAngelo Hall, Alge Crumpler, Rod Coleman, Jimmy Williams and Wayne Gandy.
+Some of the team's biggest names will be missing when the team opens training camp July 26.
+The long list of players traded or released includes Warrick Dunn, DeAngelo Hall, Alge Crumpler, Rod Coleman, Jimmy Williams and Wayne Gandy.

 Dimitroff, the former director of college scouting for the New England Patriots, made an early splash in Atlanta by selecting Matt Ryan, rated the top college quarterback in the draft, and signing Michael Turner, regarded as the top free agent running back.

 Ryan faces unique expectations as he is asked to replace Vick as the face of the franchise even as some fans remain loyal to Vick.
 He's also being asked to help shift the focus to the future.

 ``I think if you win, people will be happy,'' Ryan said.

 ``I do understand from an outsider's perspective it was a tough year.
 I'm focused on the future now, and excited to be a part of that.''

 An early sign of acceptance for the new quarterback came when Falcons fans were seen wearing Ryan's No. 2 jersey in minicamp this spring.
 Vick's No. 7 jersey, still a common sight at the Georgia Dome last season, is the biggest seller in team history.